 Video: Gross Pay v.
 Net Pay

 The illustration below assumes a single nanny, no dependents living and working in Montgomery County MD who is paid net $600/week for a 40 hour work week.
 Numbers are rounded for illustration purposes.

 Net of SS/Medicare OnlyNet of SS/Medicare & Income Taxes

 Est. Employer Taxes

 The table above clearly illustrates the tremendous difference the two net wage scenarios have on the financial commitment of the family.
 Another important consideration is that any amounts the employer reports and pays for the employee’s income taxes are HER money.
 If she ends up getting a tax refund at the end of the year, this is HER tax refund.
-We recommend that you discuss the employee’s filing status in detail with our firm (800-NaniTax or 800.626.4829) or with a qualified tax practitioner.
+We recommend that you discuss the employee’s filing status in detail with our firm (800.626.4829) or with a qualified tax practitioner.
 While no one can guarantee that the nanny will not either owe some money or receive a refund upon filing an annual tax return, there are reasonable steps to take that can get this calculation as close to break even as possible.
 Again, the statement in the work agreement on the agreed GROSS compensation is vital to all parties.